 - sturdy hiking boots & backpack, if hiking

-- layers and rain gear, if hiking
+- synthetic, moisture-wicking layers (not cotton or jeans) and rain gear (certain times) of year, if hiking

 - scent-free sunscreen (otherwise provided)

-- completed forms & waivers
+- completed/signed forms & waivers

 - medical insurance card